 PCR packaging also matches the quality of regular flexible packaging.
 PCR film can offer the same level of protection, barrier performance, and strength as regular plastic film.
 You can rest assured knowing that PCR film will still block light, oxygen, and other gases from penetrating the package layer and getting into your product.

-Lastly, and quite possibly the most obvious benefit, is that using PCR packaging can help your company reduce its carbon footprint, lessen its impact on landfills, and meet its overall sustainability goals.
+Lastly, and quite possibly the most obvious benefit, is that using PCR material can help your company reduce its carbon footprint, lessen its impact on landfills, and meet its overall sustainability goals.

 The best part?
 PCR packaging is a great option for brands who want to offer a sustainable solution for consumers, with no requirements or actions needed on the consumer end, unlike recyclable and compostable packaging.